 In October 2019, the Pennsylvania legislature passed Act 77, which gave all registered voters the right to cast their vote using a mail-in ballot.
 Click here to apply to vote by mail.

-The last day to request a mail-in or absentee ballot for the 2022 General Election is:
+The last day to request a mail-in or absentee ballot for the 2023 Primary Election is:

 There are two different types of Mail Ballots:

 Absentee Ballot: If you plan to be out of the municipality on election day or if you have a disability or illness, you can request this ballot type.
 This ballot requires you to list a reason for your request.
 Absentee Ballots must be applied for and are not automatically issued.

 Mail-in Ballot: Any qualified voter may apply for a mail-in ballot.
 You may simply request this ballot without a reason.
 Residents have the option to complete one application for a mail in ballot for the primary AND the general election OR they may apply for each election individually.
 Residents must apply for a ballot, they are not automatically issued to registered voters.